codemaster004/MathematicalSatistics/docs/distributions/Poisson.md

 > In your amazing application you are running adds to make money for further development.
 You find that on average you
 > get 7 clicks per hour.
 >
-> Q: If you would be running that ad for over 4 hours, what is the probability of you getting at least 25 clicks?
+> Q: If you would be running that ad for 4 hours, what is the probability of you getting at least 25 clicks?

 ## Example Code